harness/developer-hub/docs/cloud-cost-management/3-use-ccm-cost-reporting/3-root-cost-analysis/analyze-cost-for-aws.md

 		<docimage path={require('./static/aws-services-groupby.png')} width="60%" height="60%" title="Click to view full size image" />

 	+ **Account**: Each AWS account you are using to connect Harness to AWS via a Harness AWS Cloud Provider.
-This displays the Account Name along with the Account ID (if the Account Name is available, else only the Account ID is displayed).
+The chart displays the account name and the account ID.
+If the account name is unavailable, it displays only the account ID.

 		 <docimage path={require('./static/analyze-cost-for-aws-09.png')} width="60%" height="60%" title="Click to view full size image" />